What to visit / Themed routes / Miró Route / Mural de l'Aeroport de Barcelona

 Mural de l'Aeroport de Barcelona

-It was about 1968 when Joan Miró expressed his intention to donate to Barcelona four major works dedicated to the city of his birth: the sculpture Dona i Ocell (Woman and Bird) in the Parc de l'Escorxador, the mosaic in the Pla de l'Os, the central section of La Rambla, the Foundation that bears his name, and the airport mural.
+It was about 1968 when the artist expressed his intention to donate to Barcelona four major works dedicated to the city of his birth: the sculpture Dona i Ocell (Woman and Bird) in the Parc de l'Escorxador, the mosaic in the Pla de l'Os, the central section of La Rambla, the Foundation that bears his name, and the airport mural.
 The artist's intention was to welcome people arriving in the Catalan capital by land, sea or air.

 You may be also interested